Public information advertising:

 The campaign was created by Surrey-based agency, Design Incorporated.
 They were familiar to Surrey Police as they had previously delivered successful public information campaigns highlighting other diverse and sensitive subjects: Burglary, Child Sexual Exploitation, Mental Health to name just three.

-“A number of creative routes were initially established,” says Client Services Director, Frank Norman, “and, these were based on educating the public rather than creating shock value.
+“A number of creative routes were initially established,” says Business Development Director, Frank Norman, “and, these were based on educating the public rather than creating shock value.
 A decision that the client readily agreed with.”

 Frank continues, “We decided to introduce a day-to-day phrase as the hook, that relationships are all about the GIVE and TAKE but to design the advertising to show another side of that seemingly innocent message.
 Good relationships work when both parties ensure the give and take is equal, but coercive control is all about one partner taking away the other’s freedom, dignity, self-assurance as well as tangible items such as money, medications, even friends.
 This innocent message therefore could then be simply manipulated to portray a more negative meaning.”